www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

 * [ ] Document that cells are better, than simple config function, as cells allow for better control of config application functions, whereas simple config functions without helper functions do not allow for such.
+* [ ] Create configuration framework guidelines.
+    * [ ] The default config is a full config with no side effects, except for optional default ones.
+      The optional default ones are enabled, if the environment has certain variables defined.
+    * [ ] The default config is a valid test config or a valid production config with no side effects.
+    * [ ] Split all options into options and side effect options by creating an option inheritance tree.
+* [ ] Support managing side effects with Cells effectively and efficiently.